apalessandro/N-bit-universe/README.md

 - **Trajectory Generation**: Track system evolution over time
 - **Permutation Analysis**: View the state space as a permutation group with cycle decomposition

-### Coarse-Graining Methods
+### Coarse-Graining

-Four built-in macroscopic descriptions:

-1. **Hamming Weight**: Count of 1-bits in the state
-2. **Parity**: Even/odd number of 1-bits
-3. **Rotation Class**: Equivalence class under cyclic rotations
-4. **Prefix (first N−1 bits)**: Drops only the final bit

-You can also supply an arbitrary partition of the microscopic state space (all 2^N bitstrings) and treat its blocks as macrostates.
-This lets you explore descriptive phase spaces beyond the built-ins.
+You can supply an arbitrary partition of the microscopic state space (all 2^N bitstrings) and treat its blocks as macrostates.
+This lets you explore descriptive phase spaces.

-Add `-c custom --groups <SPEC>` where `<SPEC>` is either:
+Add `--groups <SPEC>` where `<SPEC>` is either:

 1. A path to a JSON file, or
 2. An inline JSON string.